ChinoArror/cloudchat/README.md

 # CloudChat

 A modern, aesthetically pleasing chat application built with React, TypeScript, and Tailwind CSS.
-Designed to be deployed on Google Cloud.
+Designed to be deployed on **Google Cloud**.

 ## Features